apache/incubator-knox/books/0.3.0/book_troubleshooting.md

 ### Job Submission Issues - OS Accounts ###

-If the hadoop cluster is not secured with Kerberos, The user submitting a job need not have an OS account on the hadoop nodemanagers.
+If the hadoop cluster is not secured with Kerberos, the user submitting a job need not have an OS account on the hadoop nodemanagers.

 If the hadoop cluster is secured with Kerberos, the user submitting the job should have an OS account on hadoop nodemanagers.

-In either case if  the user does not have such OS account, his file permissions are based on user ownership of files or "other" permisison in "ugo" posix permission.
+In either case if the user does not have such OS account, his file permissions are based on user ownership of files or "other" permission in "ugo" posix permission.
 The user does not get any file permission as a member of any group if you are using default hadoop.security.group.mapping.

 TODO: add sample error message from running test on secure cluster with missing OS account

 ### HBase Issues ###

-TODO:Kevin - What does it look like when HBase/Stargate hangs and how do you fix it.
+If you experience problems running the HBase samples with the Sandbox VM it may be necessary to restart HBase and Stargate.
+This can sometimes occur with the Sandbox VM is restarted from a saved state.
+If the client hangs after emitting the last line in the sample output below you are most likely affected.

+    System version : {...}
+    Cluster version : 0.96.0.2.0.6.0-76-hadoop2
+    Status : {...}
+    Creating table 'test_table'...

+HBase and Starget can be restred using the following commands on the Hadoop Sandbox VM.
+You will need to ssh into the VM in order to run these commands.

+    sudo -u hbase /usr/lib/hbase/bin/hbase-daemon.sh stop master
+    sudo -u hbase /usr/lib/hbase/bin/hbase-daemon.sh start master
+    sudo -u hbase /usr/lib/hbase/bin/hbase-daemon.sh restart rest -p 60080

 ### SSL Certificate Issues ###

 Clients that do not trust the certificate presented by the server will behave in different ways.
 A browser will typically warn you of the inability to trust the receieved certificate and give you an opportunity to add an exception for the particular certificate.
 Curl will present you with the follow message and instructions for turning of certificate verification:

 	curl performs SSL certificate verification by default, using a "bundle" of Certificate Authority (CA) public keys (CA certs).
 If the default